HarvardMapCollection/tutorials/qgis/join/index.md

 13. Confirm the join worked by scrolling to the far-right of the attribute table and checking that fields `SE_A10060_001`, `SE_A10060_002`, and `SE_A10060_003` are populated with numerical data.

 14. **IMPORTANT!** Joins in the QGIS document are ephemeral and will not save unless exported.
 Right-click the census tracts layer, select `Export → Save Features As` and save the new joined dataset to preserve the join.
+Choose Esri Shapefile or GEOJson for the format, give your file a name in the next field, and then click "OK," leaving the other settings alone.